doga/qworum-demo/README.md

 ## What makes this a Jamstack demo?

-This demo only uses static web pages.
-It uses JavaScript to generate Qworum messages on the client instead of dynamically generating XML Qworum messages on the server and then sending them to web browsers.
+This demo uses only static files.
+This implies that Qworum scripts aren't dynamically generated on the server, but instead they are:

+- generated inside web pages with JavaScript, or
+- static XML files.

+Also, this demo does not send any data to Qworum service endpoints on the server.
+Instead, the endpoints handle the data on the client exclusively.

 ## What is this demo about?